Instructors

 Photo by: Miguel Gonzalez

-Carlos Quinio (AZ)
+Carlos Quinio (Phoenix)

 Carlos Quinio (he/him) is a Music Educator, instrumentalist, and dancer.
 He received his Bachelor’s in Music Education at Arizona State University and has been actively teaching for 6 years in the Chandler Unified School District.